ImSingee/kitty/README.md

 > *NOTE*
 > Apart from node.js `lint-staged`, we do not pass absolute paths to the commands.
 Instead, we pass the relative path to the working directory (where lint-staged config is placed) to the command.
-> If you want we pass absolute paths to the commands, you can prepend `[absolute] ` before the command.
+> If you want we pass absolute paths to the commands, you can prepend `[absolute] ` (note: space is required) before the command.
 >
 > Example:
 > ```json